hrsh7th/nvim-compe/README.md

 vim.o.completeopt = "menu,menuone,noselect"
 ```

-The `enabled` and `source` options are required if you want to enable but others can be omitted.
+The `source` option is required if you want to enable but others can be omitted.

 #### Vim script Config
 ```viml